Human Rights Poem: What do You Wear to Get Arrested?

 Remember - Aung San Suu Kyi of Myanmar, Burma

 Aung San Suu Kyi of Myanmar (Burma) was awarded the Nobel Peace Prize for 1991 for her non-violent struggle for democracy and human rights.
-Her struggle is one of the most extraordinary examples of civil courage in Asia in recent decades.
-She has become an important symbol in the struggle against oppression.
+Her struggle was considered to be one of the most extraordinary examples of civil courage in Asia in recent decades.
+She became an important symbol in the struggle against oppression.

 Just a little update -